-Vaughn supports the department chair by monitoring courses and creating syllabi while also recruiting and training faculty.
-He spent a year as an adjunct before joining CCA’s full-time staff in January 2014 and currently teaches Introduction to Business, Business Law, Business Communications, Organizational Behavior, and Management.
+Vaughn spent a year as an adjunct before joining CCA’s full-time staff in January 2014 and currently teaches Introduction to Business, Business Law, Business Communications, Organizational Behavior, and Management.
 His previous career experience included eight years as an adjunct at University of Phoenix, Argosy University, Colorado Technical University, and DeVry University.
 Vaughn’s corporate career included 12 years at CitiGroup in its Finance department.
 His last position at CitiGroup was as a Financial Analyst for Diners Club.
 Vaughn received both his bachelor’s degree (in Business Administration Management) and master’s (Finance) from Regis University.
-He’s currently completing his doctorate in Higher Education at University of Denver.
+He has completed his doctorate in Higher Education at University of Denver.

 Vermiglio joined the college full-time during fall 2018.
 She teaches Physics: Algebra-Based I and II as well as Planetary Astronomy and is lead for both physics and astronomy.
 Outside of the classroom, she helps host hands-on workshops in the Innovation Lab as well as taking on the role of co-affiliate director of the Colorado Space Grant Consortium here at CCA.
 Prior to joining the fox family, Vermiglio earned a MS in Astrophysics from the University of Denver and her BS in Physics/Math from Central Michigan University.